chajx1/audiology-report-writer/README.md

 - Shortcut phrases: Type shorter phrases to autopopulate longer report sections.
 These "smartphrases" are created by preceding an abbreviation with a period.
 For example: ".snhl" yields "sensorineural hearing loss"

 - Wildcard navigation: Easily navigate to the next wildcard spot in a report.
-Wildcards are represented with triple asterisks ("***"); highlight next wildcard with F2.
+Wildcards are represented with triple asterisks ("***"); highlight the next wildcard by pressing F2.

 ## Technical Details

 - Built with React and TypeScript: Leveraging modern web development frameworks for a seamless user experience.

 - Powered by Firebase: Utilizing Firebase for backend database and web hosting.

-- Utilizing Material-UI: Thanks to Material-UI for providing a comprehensive UI library.

 ## Getting Started